Math Blaster Episode I: In Search of Spot

 Math Blaster Episode I: In Search of Spot is an edutainment game in the Blaster Learning System line of educational products created by Davidson & Associates.
-It is a remake of their earlier New Math Blaster Plus! from 1991.
+It is a remake of their earlier New Math Blaster Plus! from 1990.
 Versions of the game were released for the Super Nintendo Entertainment System and Sega Genesis, simply titled Math Blaster: Episode 1.
 The program was translated to Spanish and was published as Mates Blaster: En Busca de Positrón.
-A remake titled Mega Math Blaster was released in 1996.
-When Knowledge Adventure merged with Davidson & Associates in 1997, the game was rereleased in the following year under the title Math Blaster: Ages 6-9.
-It was later repackaged as Math Blaster: 3rd Grade in 1999.

-A sequel called Math Blaster Episode II: Secret of the Lost City was released in 1994.
+A sequel called Math Blaster Episode II: Secret of the Lost City was released in 1994 and a prequel for younger children called Math Blaster Jr. was released in 1996.
+The game Mega Math Blaster (also identified with subtitles "ages 6-9" or "3rd Grade") follows the structure of Math Blaster Episode I with a new story and art design.

 Plot

 Spot and Blasternaut are preparing for a journey aboard their spaceship, only to find that the ship is not functional.
-Blasternaut, jumping to conclusions, sends Spot to repair a mechanism known as the "polytronic combustion regulator" and the latter reluctantly begins repairs, while the former goes below deck.
+Blasternaut, jumping to conclusions, sends Spot to repair a mechanism known as the "polytronic combustion regulator", and the latter reluctantly begins repairs, while the former goes below deck.
 As Spot works, the Trash Alien flies by, captures Spot and departs, leaving garbage everywhere.
 Blasternaut, upon discovering this, contacts his superior officer, Galactic Commander, and notifies her of the situation.
 Galactic Commander immediately identifies the criminal and sends Blasternaut on a mission of four objectives.

 Games

 Trash Zapper

 Blasternaut uses math to generate the tractor beams needed to collect the trash.
 For every problem answered, a tractor beam is added and, after five problems, a noneducational firing session begins, in which the user tries to collect as much of the trash as possible.
-Once the firing session ends, the user is presented with more math problems and the process repeats until all the garbage has been collected.
+Once the firing session ends, the user is presented with more math problems, and the process repeats until all the garbage has been collected.
 The setting of this level can be changed to one where the trash constantly floats in front of the spacecraft, and the user has to quickly solve the equation in order to capture the trash before it disappears from the screen.
 Notably, the mini-game uses the "Door Swoosh" sound effect from Star Trek: The Original Series as the sound effect for successfully collecting a piece of trash.